 Prolotherapy is an in-office injection treatment that research and medical studies have shown to be an effective, trustworthy, reliable alternative to surgical and non-effective conservative care treatments.
 In our opinion, based on extensive research and clinical results, Prolotherapy is superior to many other treatments in relieving the problems of chronic joint and spine pain and, most importantly, in getting people back to a happy and active lifestyle.
 For extensive medical citations and research please see our comprehensive Prolotherapy information page.

 In our more than 27 years of experience in helping people post-surgery, we have seen many rotator cuff failures.
 To be fair, failures can be described in many different ways.
 Most commonly, failure is seen when the shoulder was worse off after the surgery or the surgery did not achieve all the patient’s goals but still provided some pain relief and some function.
 We have seen many patients respond positively.

 In February 2019, (6) Sports specialist and orthopedic surgeons in Turkey published their findings on the effectiveness of Prolotherapy in helping the patient with failed rotator cuff repair surgery.
 This research was published in the Turkish Journal of Physical Medicine and Rehabilitation.

-- A total of 15 patients (5 males, 10 females; average age 50, youngest patient 33 to old patient 71 years old) with failed rotator cuff repair surgery who had at least six months of complaints and were did not respond to at least of three months of conservative methods were included.
+- A total of 15 patients (5 males, 10 females; average age 50; youngest patient 33, oldest patient 71 years old) with failed rotator cuff repair surgery who had at least six months of complaints and were did not respond to at least of three months of conservative methods were included.

 - Ultrasound-guided Prolotherapy injections were performed and the patients were instructed to carry out a home-based exercise program.
 Clinical assessment of shoulder function was performed using a visual analog scale (VAS) for pain, Shoulder Pain and Disability Index (SPADI), Western Ontario Rotator Cuff (WORC) Index, patient satisfaction, and shoulder range of motion.
 All patients were examined at baseline, at Week 3, 6, and 12, and at the final follow-up visit.